willwiz/NordslettenSummerSchool/README.md

 ```
 ### Plotting

-The following plot functions are provided:
+The following plot functions, with self-documenting names, are provided:

 ```python